Gravity as Quantum Entanglement Force: Introduction

 \section{Introduction}

-Recently proposed Verlinde's idea ~\cite{Verlinde:2010hp} linking gravitational force to entropic force attracted much attention~\cite{Zhao:2010qw,Myung:2010jv,Liu:2010na,Tian:2010uy,Diego:2010ju,Vancea:2010vf,Konoplya:2010ak,Culetu:2010ua}.
-He derived the Newton's equation and the Einstein equation from this relation.
-Padmanabhan also proposed a similar idea~\cite{Padmanabhan:2009kr}.
-However, Verlinde's proposal is based on some rather unusual assumptions such as the proportionality of the holographic entropy on the distance, and the holographic principle holding on equipotential surfaces.
+The recently proposed Verlinde's idea ~\cite{Verlinde:2010hp} linking the gravitational force to the entropic force has attracted much attention ~\cite{Zhao:2010qw, Myung:2010jv, Liu:2010na,Tian:2010uy,Diego:2010ju,Vancea:2010vf,Konoplya:2010ak,Culetu:2010ua}.
+He derived Newton's equation and Einstein's equation by using the relation.
+Padmanabhan also proposed a similar idea~\cite{Padmanabhan:2009kr} by using the equipartition energy.

-In this paper, we conjecture that in general quantum entanglement of matter or the vacuum in the universe increases like the entropy and there is a new kind of force (`quantum entanglement force', henceforth) associated with this tendency similar to the entropic force.
+In this paper, we conjecture that, in general, quantum entanglement of matter or the vacuum in the universe increases like the entropy and that a new kind of force (the `quantum entanglement force', henceforth), similar to the entropic force, is associated with this tendency.
 (This force is different from the `entanglement force' of polymer science.)
-From this perspective it is also suggested that gravity and dark energy are types of the quantum entanglement force associated with the increase of the entanglement, similar to Verlinde's entropic force linked to the second law of thermodynamics.
-Our model relies on the well established quantum entanglement theory and uses less assumptions.
+From this perspective, gravity and dark energy are suggested to be types of the quantum entanglement force associated with the increase in the entanglement, similar to Verlinde's entropic force which is linked to the second law of thermodynamics.
+Our model relies on the well-established quantum entanglement theory and uses fewer assumptions.

-In a series of works~\cite{myDE,Kim:2007vx,Kim:2008re,Lee:2010bg,kias} we have investigated the quantum informational nature of gravity, using especially the quantum entanglement and the Landauer's principle.
-Using the concepts, we suggested that dark energy is related to the quantum entanglement of the vacuum fluctuation~\cite{myDE} at a cosmic horizon~\cite{forget,Lee:2008vn}, and derived the first law of black hole thermodynamics from the second law of thermodynamics~\cite{Kim:2007vx}.
-Recently, we also suggested~\cite{Lee:2010bg,kias} that classical Einstein gravity can be derived by considering quantum entanglement entropy and an information erasure at Rindler horizons and Jacobson's idea linking the Einstein equation to thermodynamics.
+In a series of works~\cite{myDE,Kim:2007vx,Kim:2008re,Lee:2010bg,kias}, we have investigated the quantum informational nature of gravity by utilizing especially the quantum entanglement and Landauer's principle.
+Using the concepts, we suggested that dark energy is related to the quantum entanglement of the vacuum fluctuation~\cite{myDE} at the cosmic horizon~\cite{forget,Lee:2008vn} (or cosmic Hawking radiation~\cite{Lee:2008vn}) and that the first law of black hole thermodynamics is derived from the second law of thermodynamics~\cite{Kim:2007vx}.
+Recently, we also suggested~\cite{Lee:2010bg,kias} that the classical Einstein gravity could be derived by considering quantum entanglement entropy and an information erasure at Rindler horizons and Jacobson's idea linking the Einstein equation to thermodynamics.
 All our results imply that gravity has something to do with quantum information, especially quantum entanglement.